Rugged, rocky trail that runs along a ridge with many expansive viewpoints before arriving at Terrace Pond.

 0.8 – Viewpoint.
 GPS: View2-TPN

-1.0 – Continue following BLUE (Terrace Pond North) thru a pretty area with some streams, lovely mossy rocks etc.
+Continue following BLUE (Terrace Pond North) thru a pretty area with a stream and mossy rocks.

-1.5 – Viewpoint.
-Greenwood Lake is visible to the left, while the NYC skyline can be seen off on the right.
-GPS: View3-TPN [Turnaround now and retrace your route for a 3 mile hike]
+1.5 – Viewpoint, right after a climb up and near a large rock.
+Greenwood Lake becomes visible to the left, while the NYC skyline can be seen off on the right if it’s clear.
+GPS: View3-TPN

 1.7 – Viewpoint.
 GPS: View4-TPN